roncortez/digital-store-/.bmad-core/checklists/pm-checklist.md

 ### Final Decision

-- **READY FOR ARCHITECT**: The PRD and epics are comprehensive, properly structured, and ready for architectural design.
+- READY FOR ARCHITECT: The PRD and epics are comprehensive, properly structured, and ready for architectural design.
-- **NEEDS REFINEMENT**: The requirements documentation requires additional work to address the identified deficiencies.
+- NEEDS REFINEMENT: The requirements documentation requires additional work to address the identified deficiencies.